 Rays minor-leaguer Whitley struck in face by foul ball

 Tampa Bay Rays minor league outfielder Garrett Whitley was struck in the face by a foul ball into the dugout during Monday's spring training game against the Baltimore Orioles at Sarasota, Fla.
-The Rays said Whitley suffered a right facial injury and will undergo further testing.
+The Rays said Whitley suffered a right facial injury.
+He was transported to a nearby hospital to undergo X-rays and other testing.

+Rays manager Kevin Cash told reporters that Whitley never lost consciousness.
+"That was pretty scary," Cash said after the contest.
+"From the initial test and exams, he was coherent, his eyes were moving fine.
+He's going to have a pretty good welt. ...

+Whitley was immediately taken away from the dugout for treatment.
+The game finished in a 3-3 tie.

-Whitley, who turns 23 on March 13, batted .226 with 10 homers and 40 RBIs for Class A Charlotte last season.
+Whitley, who turns 23 on March 13, batted .226 with 10 home runs and 40 RBIs for Class-A Charlotte last season.
 He was a first-round draft pick (13th overall) in 2015. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)